 $51,000 (20 days)

-Located on 87-acres, The Retreat at Sheppard Pratt is a residential home offering an evidence-based treatment approach for co-occurring disorders, depression, and personality disorders.
+Located on 87-acres, a residential home offering an evidence-based treatment approach for anxiety, depression, and personality disorders.

 About Sheppard Pratt